Key Highlights for the Year

 Establishing a Diversity and Inclusion Council

 We created a Diversity and Inclusion Council in August 2022, with the purpose of serving as an advocate, resource, and governing entity to advance NXP’s global, strategic diversity, equality, and inclusion initiatives.
-The council includes many of the most senior leaders within the company, including the President and CEO, Chief Human Resources Officer, Chief Sustainability Officer, Executive Vice President of Global Operations, Head of Strategy, Vice President and Head of DE&I, along with business and strategy leaders and ERG members.
+The council includes many of the senior leaders within the company, including the President and CEO, Chief Human Resources Officer, Chief Sustainability Officer, Executive Vice President of Global Operations, Head of Strategy, Vice President and Head of DE&I, along with business and strategy leaders and ERG members.

 Focus on Diverse Hiring Practices

 We continued our practice of requiring diverse candidate slates for management roles and, where applicable, increased the award amounts for our Employee Referral Program when qualified or under-represented minorities are hired via an internal referral.
 We conduct a monthly review with our leaders and Talent Acquisition Team to ensure alignment to this process.

 Introduced an Exit Interview Process